Hour of the Sun: What It Means and What to Time to It

 Aries

-The hour of the Sun is a window for visibility, authority, and vitality.
-When the Sun rules the hour, the cosmic emphasis shifts toward self-expression, public recognition, and confident action.
-This is the time to be seen, to lead, and to act with intention on matters tied to your identity and ambitions.
+The hour of the Sun is traditionally used for visibility, authority, and vitality.
+When the Sun rules the hour, many astrologers treat the symbolism as better suited to self-expression, public recognition, and confident action than to quiet or hidden work.

 What the Sun's hour means